 We were recently asked, “Who is the best heel wrestler of all time?”
 This got us thinking…

-We get a lot of questions on social media, so we’re going to distill those queries and their answers into an occasional column.
+We get many questions on social media, so we’re going to distill those queries and their answers into an occasional column.
 If you’d like your question featured in a future Ask PWS, feel free to shoot us a message on TWITTER or FACEBOOK.

 Welcome back to another edition of Ask Pro Wrestling Stories, where we answer your questions about any and all arcane wrestling stories, personalities, trivia, and assorted nonsense.
 Mostly it’s the latter, but we always seem to have a good time, right?
 Today I get to talk about some of my favorite wrestlers from the territory days, so let’s jump in.